darrenjacoby/tailwindcss-fl/.github/CONFIGARRAY.md

-## Example: Passing an array to custom config
+## Passing an array to custom config example

 ### **`maxWidth`**